 5 Ways the Short Story Incubator Changed My Writing Life

 From revision frameworks to creating craft goals, Short Story Incubator alum Jennifer Marie Donahue writes about how the program challenged and changed her writing life.
-Applications for the 2021-2022 Short Story Incubator are due Monday, July 26th.
+Applications for the 2021-2022 Short Story Incubator are due Monday, August 8th at 11:59pm ET.

 1. Learning to Love Revision

 On the subject of revision, author Bernard Malamud said it’s “one of the exquisite pleasures of writing.”

 For a long time, if you professed to me that you, like Malamud, loved revision, I thought you were either lying or enjoyed torturing yourself.
 For me, revision was bewildering, unpredictable, and often full of despair.
 I would workshop a story and return to my desk with a wealth of information about the reader experience but no clear path forward in translating that feedback into improvements for my work.
 Where to begin?
 The task felt daunting and overwhelming.
 I felt lost.
 I knew revision could give my work the shape and meaning I craved, but for all the craft lessons I'd encountered on character, plot, or setting, I'd found little help in understanding the process of revision.